-Physical therapy is a crucial part of post-operative healing after any surgery.
+Physical therapy is a crucial part of post-operative healing after surgery.

 The goal of orthopedic physical therapy is to stimulate growth and healing.
-You simultaneously regain strength and range of motion.
+Additionally, you regain strength and range of motion.
 You’re encouraged to work with your physical therapist.
-Pushing yourself may be what you need or may be harmful to your recovery.

 Your physical therapist makes a long-term plan based on your unique needs.
-At TRI PT center, you receive personalized, hands-on, one-on-one professional orthopedic and sports physical therapy treatment and attention.
+You receive personalized, hands-on, one-on-one professional orthopedic and sports physical therapy treatment and attention at TRI PT center.
 Following your plan gets you back to normal functioning as quickly and safely as possible.
-Once and you’re cleared to begin post-surgery rehab exercises we can help you can tackle mobility, strength, flexibility, and balance exercises, such as:
+Once you are admitted to begin post-surgery rehab exercises, we can help improve your mobility, strength, flexibility, and balance exercises, such as:

 - Walking with assistance